tderenzi/tderenzi.github.io/src/portfolio/bmgf-reinvent-the-toilet.md

 # Organization Impact
 - **Data-Driven Decision Making**: Delivered critical user, technical, and environmental requirements to partners, **equipping stakeholders with the data needed to develop effective sanitation systems in targeted markets**.
+For full report (design research on pages 108 - 140 and 244 - 273) please visit: [Gates Open Research](https://gatesopenresearch.org/documents/3-1686)

 - **Market Opportunity Identification**: Determined that **Nigeria presented a stronger market for Reinvented Toilets (RTs) compared to Kenya**, due to higher demand for reliable basic services like electricity, and a less established sanitation market.